syberseeker/CVSScope/README.md

 - Displaying the scan result in a table format ✅
 - Ability to export the scan result in the CSV format ✅

+v2.0 Fast Vuln Scanner (2024-07-30)
+- Allowing IP range scan instead of single IP ✅
+- Changing from CVSS v3.0 to CVSS v4.0 scoring ✅

-v2.0 (2025-02-02)
+v3.0 (2025-02-02)
 - Renaming this project from Fast Vuln Scanner to CVSScope ✅
-- Allowing IP range scan instead of single IP ✅
 - Replacing python-nmap module with nmap module ✅
 - Vulners script check ✅
 - Multi-host OS detection ✅